 There's nothing quite like sitting down with the family at the weekend, favourite snacks at hand, and watching a good film.

-But more than just being a great entertainment source, films can also teach kids important life lessons, no matter how old they are.
-Learning how important friendship is from Woody and Buzz Lightyear in Toy Story or the importance of discipline from Mary Poppins are just a couple of examples of how films can really change kids’ perpectives of the world, especially when they’re still growing up.
+But more than just being a great entertainment source, family movies can also teach kids important life lessons, no matter how old they are.
+Learning the value of friendship from Woody and Buzz Lightyear in Toy Story and the importance of understanding your emotions in Inside Out, are just a couple of examples of how films can really change kids’ perpectives of the world, especially when they’re still growing up.

-So to avoid having your kids grow up without knowing who Marty McFly is or why they should never wish they’re older (as proven by Tom Hanks and Jennifer Garner), here’s our compilation of the 50 films every child should watch before they turn sixteen.
-How many have you watched?
+So to avoid having your kids grow up without knowing who Marty McFly is or why they should never wish they’re older (as proven by Tom Hanks and Jennifer Garner), here’s our compilation of the 50 family movies every child should watch before they turn sixteen.

 1. Lion King